CarylThom/milestone-project-1/README.md

 ## Bugs and Issues

-* With hardly any previous experience of coding in practice, and having never used GitHub before, this first milestone did prove a challenge.
-The biggest issues were the linking of files, media response and the addition of images.
+* With hardly any previous experience of coding in practice, and having never used GitHub or Bootstrap before, this first milestone did prove a challenge.
+After many hours of work the biggest issues were still the linking of files within GitHub, responsive design on mobile and tablet.
 Hopefully the frequent use of GitHub and further experimentation with code will make these issues much easier to resolve in future.